-Auto Outer Distance between two points estimated by the computer is measured.
-Click and hold the primary mouse button, drag and release the button to draw the line.
+Auto Outer The distance between two points estimated by computer.
 The system detects several sharp changes of the pixel intensities and selects the first and the last one as the measurement points.
-Confirm the object by the secondary mouse click (only if Confirm with R-Click is turned on).

-Auto Inner Distance between two points estimated by the computer is measured.
-Click and hold the primary mouse button, drag and release the button to draw the line.
+Auto Inner The distance between two points estimated by computer.
 The system detects several sharp changes of pixel intensities and selects the second and the next to the last one as the measurement points.
-Confirm the object by the secondary mouse click (only if Confirm with R-Click is turned on).

-8.2.3.4 3D
+8.2.3.4.
+Length 3D